attiot/starterkit-tutorials/tutorials/extending-the-starter-kit-project-with-the-xadow-gps-module.md

 The module features an integrated chip antenna, so no external antenna is required.
 For more sophisticated projects, the board also includes several Xadow connectors, enabling the board to connect to other Xadow modules.

+For those interested in the technical specifications for the board:

++ Power Supply: 3.3 – 6V (via breakout pins)
++ Clock Speed: 48MHz
++ Power Consumption: 18mA Tracking, 21mA Acquisition
++ Power Saving: Typ.
+3mA AlwaysLocate, 7uA Backup Mode, 180uA Standby Mode
++ Channel: 22 (Tracking) / 66 (Acquisition)
++ Update Rate: 1Hz (Default), up to 10Hz
++ Horizontal Position Accuracy: <2.5m CEP
++ Velocity Accuracy:<0.1 m/s
++ Maximum Velocity: Max.
+515 m/s
++ Cold/warm start with EASY (tm): 15s/5s
++ Acquisition Sensitivity: -145dBm
++ Tracking Sensitivity: -163dBm
++ Operating Temperature: -40 to 85
++ Protocols: NMEA 0183/PMTK
++ Antenna Type: Chip antenna
++ Interface: Interface with Xadow GSM+BLE through I2C (7-bit address 0x05)
++ Dimensions: 25.37mm X 20.30mm / 1" X 0.8"

 #### GPS Module Limitations

-On power-up, the Xadow GPS module will start responding to application requests within seconds, but it might take a while before the module delivers valid GPS readings.
+On power-up, the Xadow GPS module will start responding to application requests within seconds, but it might take a while before the module delivers valid GPS readings to the application.
 Ideally, the GPS requires an open view of the sky to track visible satellites.
-When operating indoors, building materials (roof, walls, etc.) reduce the module's ability to track sattelites.
-Indoor testing with the GPS module and cellular shield showed that on cold start, it can take between 5 to 20 minutes for the GPS module to acquire enough satellites for valid readings.
+When operating indoors, building materials (roof, walls, etc.) reduce the module's ability to track satellites.
+For example, indoor testing with the GPS module and cellular shield showed that on cold start, it can take between 5 to 20 minutes for the GPS module to acquire enough satellites for valid readings.
 On a restart (warm boot), the satellite connection is immediate.

 When you enable GPS in the AT&T IoT starter kit sample application (described later), code in the application updates a connected console with status information for the GPS module.
 You will need a terminal application to monitor the output from the development board; the default terminal installed on your development system likely won’t work for this purpose, so follow the instructions at [https://developer.mbed.org/handbook/Terminals](https://developer.mbed.org/handbook/Terminals) to install the necessary software.